4GeeksAcademy/gperdrizet-ds9-materials/README.md

 Extra course materials for data science cohort 9.

+## 2025-02-12

+See the new resources directory for some directions on how to think about EDA effectively: [EDA guidelines]()

 ## 2025-02-05

 Here is the link to the patched fork of the Connecting to a SQL Database Project Tutorial for tonight: